Kaplan Nursing Admission Assessment

 Why do I have to take the Kaplan Nursing Admissions Test?

 The Kaplan Nursing Admissions Test is designed to assess an applicant’s academic readiness and aids in predicting performance success in the nursing program.
 Students who do not meet standard scores in math and reading comprehension are more likely to have difficulty with the rigors of the nursing curriculum.
 Conversely, students who have high scores tend to do well.
 Kaplan results are utilized, along with other program admission requirements, to determine a student’s eligibility to be accepted into a nursing program.
-Minimum scores are required for entry into the PN-C, AAS-N and LPN to AAS-N programs.
 There is no guarantee of admission regardless of completion of minimum course requirements or point rubric total.
 Admission is competitive.
 You must be, or become, a Jackson College student to take the Kaplan Nursing Admissions Test.

 What score do I need to achieve and what does that score mean?

 The cumulative Kaplan Nursing Admissions Test score is considered as a direct percentage of the points available on the application for program entry.
-Candidates who score a cumulative percentage score of 62.00% or higher will be eligible for additional points to be calculated into their overall score on the application.
-Candidates who score 61.99% or lower may still be eligible to apply for the nursing programs but will not be eligible for the additional points calculation on the program application.
+Candidates who score a cumulative percentage score of 62.00% (AAS-N, TNUR.AAS-N) or 52.00% (PN-C) higher will be eligible for additional points to be calculated into their overall score on the application.
+Candidates who score 61.99% (AAS-N, TNUR.AAS-N) or 51.99% (PN-C) or lower may still be eligible to apply for the nursing programs but will not be eligible for the additional points calculation on the program application.
 The overall (cumulative) test score is the only Kaplan score considered.

 When should I take the Kaplan Nursing Assessment Test?